VictorVolovik/ssr-caching/README.md

 Example is based on official [example app](https://github.com/vercel/next.js/tree/canary/examples/ssr-caching), wich illustrates cachng of pages in the memory.
 On the moment of writing this example doesn't work with latest Next.js version.
-There is [opem PR](https://github.com/vercel/next.js/pull/18786/files) to fix this issue.
+There is [open PR](https://github.com/vercel/next.js/pull/18786/files) to fix this issue.
 All changes from PR are used in this example.

 ## Prerequisites